Important information for those who are working with VCU units on projects that use the Compass web framework. Last updated June 15, 2021.

 Compass is laser-focused on providing an inclusive and excellent experience for our students and stakeholders.
 As a premier higher education institution, it is vital we commit to creating a framework that focuses on the needs of our specific web users.
 While we have been inspired by Twitter Bootstrap, we cannot rely on their platform to make the right decisions for VCU.

-In partnership with University Relations, Technology Services has created a scalable and adaptable implementation of Compass in our TerminalFour application.
+In partnership with Enterprise Marketing and Communications, Technology Services has created a scalable and adaptable implementation of Compass in our TerminalFour application.
 Within T4, we have provided an ever-growing list of shared assets to create reliable experiences for individual websites.
 Websites can achieve a custom appearance with individual CSS and JS theming and additional “content types” within TerminalFour.

 Note: The T41 implementation will present certain challenges for developers not familiar with working within a strict framework.
 While the constraints of working within the framework have unique challenges, it is important to understand how the implementation is based upon our core mission toward fully realizing a consistent and compliant framework.
 Our primary goals with Compass include ease of use for the content managers, consistency for the end-users, and future-proofing the project, post completion.